allenap/pgdo/pgdo-lib/README.md

 $ brew install postgresql@{9.{4,5,6},10,11,12,13}  # Adjust as necessary.
 ```

-### Releasing new versions of pgdo and pgdo-lib
+### Releasing new versions of pgdo-cli and pgdo-lib

 The packages in this workspace are released together, with the same version
 number, and they must be uploaded in a certain order.

 1. Bump the version in the top-level (workspace) `Cargo.toml`.
-2. In `pgdo/Cargo.toml`, update the dependency on `pgdo-lib` to match the new
+2. In `pgdo-cli/Cargo.toml`, update the dependency on `pgdo-lib` to match the
-   version from the previous step.
+   new version from the previous step.
-3. Paste updated `-h` output into pgdo's `README.md`.
+3. Paste updated `-h` output into pgdo-cli's `README.md`.
 On macOS the command
    `cargo run -- -h | pbcopy` is helpful. **Note** that `--help` output is not
    the same as `-h` output: it's more verbose and too much for an overview.
 4. Build, test, docs: `cargo build && cargo test && cargo doc --no-deps`.
 5. Commit with message "Bump version to `$VERSION`."
 6. Tag with "v`$VERSION`", e.g. `git tag v1.0.10`.
 7. Push: `git push && git push --tags`.
-8. Publish: `cargo publish --package pgdo-lib && cargo publish --package pgdo`.
+8. Publish library: `cargo publish --package pgdo-lib`.
+9. Publish binary: `cargo publish --package pgdo-cli`.

 ## License